 Newer composite shingle products however are completely different.
 They are beautiful, durable and long lasting.

 If you choose a composite product, stay green by looking for FSC-certified and urea-formaldehyde-free engineered wood to get strength and resilience without harmful off-gassing.

-Brick and stone siding lasts forever and needs very little maintenance.
+Brick and stone house siding lasts forever and needs very little maintenance, making it a best siding choice.
 The walls may shift somewhat and cracks over windows and doors are common, but rarely serious.
 These should be sealed to avoid moisture penetration.
 Keep an eye on adverse drainage conditions that can cause mortar joints to become excessively wet, such as roof runoff from an overflowing gutter splashing on the ground and up against the brickwork.
 Brick and stone walls can be cleaned periodically and a pressure washer works well for this.
 But be careful with that handy tool, because too much pressure will erode the brick and there’s no repair for that!

 Cultured stones are synthetic veneer products that look like stone but are lighter, less expensive and easier to install than natural stone.
 They can be used on everything from siding to chimneys and fireplaces.
 The combination of affordability, availability and consistency of color of manufactured stone veneers makes the possibilities endless for luxury-loving consumers.

 Another benefit: Manufactured stone enables you to roll out backyard improvements as your budget allows.
 Say you want to create an outdoor living space.
 Using cultured stone veneer, you can start by building a retaining wall this year, add a built-in barbecue and more trim later, and the tones will match perfectly with what you’ve already started.